Hong Kong Street Photography – Photo Friday, the “After” Edition

 Homeless, disabled, and other “vulnerable” members of society in Hong Kong – I’m not really interested in photographing without their explicit permission.
-They’re “easy targets”, and I don’t want to exploit their position in life.
+They’re “easy targets”, and I don’t want to exploit that.
 But, each to their own, you may decide otherwise.

 Street photography is overly fascinated with the composition, theme, and presentation of the image.

 Practicing street photography is an ideal way to force you into learning about photographic composition, until it is second nature.
 That perfect moment in time when everything is as it should be is short, and fleeting.
 You need to be fast.
 General “rules” of photography don’t apply.
 With street photography, you should probably endeavour to break the standard rules as often as possible.
 Focus is not important.
 Sharpness isn’t either.
 However, don’t take my advice, take the advice of some of the most famous photographers of all time: